-Fungus responsible for five deaths in the wake of massive tornadoDecember 14th, 2012 in Diseases, Conditions, Syndromes /
+Fungus responsible for five deaths in the wake of massive tornadoDecember 14, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A fast growing, flesh-eating fungus killed 5 people following a massive tornado that devastated Joplin, Mo., according to two new studies based on genomic sequencing by the Translational Genomics Research Institute (TGen) and the U.S. Centers for Disease Control and Prevention (CDC).